-Recording of concerns should take place as close in time to the incident as reasonably possible, by using Safeguard Recording System via unique log-ons.
-There are shared computers / tablets in place for this purpose for those sessional members of staff who do not have their own computer.
+Recording of concerns should take place as close in time to the incident as reasonably possible, by using the smoothwall safeguarding system via unique logons.
+There are shared computers in place for this purpose for those sessional members of staff who do not have their own computer.
 Where concerns are serious, in addition to logging concerns, staff should seek to speak to a DSL immediately either in person or by phone.